lavanyapetchetti/TravelAPI/README.md

-# ControlUp
+# TravelAPI
-This is a node.js repo for Edge DX – Cloud QA Automation
+This project provides an automated testing framework for the Tripadvisor16 API, focusing on validating endpoints related to hotels, restaurants, and attractions.

 ## Clone the Repository
 ```bash